 It all bodes well for the new OMD album ‘English Electric’ which is a true musical collaboration between its founder members Paul Humphreys and Andy McCluskey.

-Humphreys said to The Electricity Club in Summer 2012: “Andy and I are really excited by ‘English Electric’.
+Humphreys said in Summer 2012: “Andy and I are really excited by ‘English Electric’.
 We’ve really gone to another level from ‘History Of Modern’ which was too much remote work.
 We realised we don’t work very well passing files back to each other; we work best when we sit in a room together… What we’d do is flesh out the ideas together and then we’d both take parts back to work on separately.
 But the spark of this record is us sitting together in a room.
 We really had a mantra for this album which was “What does the future sound like?”…we’re pushing boundaries”.

 ‘English Electric’ will be released on 8th April 2013